NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### steps

-1. Open the kitchen sink example by navigating to "https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#../data/tileset-no-root-content.json".
+1. Open the kitchen sink example with the no root content tileset by navigating [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#../data/tileset-no-root-content.json).
 1. Set the error threshold as high as it goes.
 1. Click rebuild.